American Museum of Natural History

 About the Science

-- Video examines research being conducted on the climate change in the boreal forests, its permafrost, carbon sinks and feedbacks.
+- Video examines research being conducted on climate change in the boreal forests.
+Thawing permafrost, carbon sinks, and feedbacks are discussed.

 - Examines the impact of wildfires on boreal forests and the resulting shift from coniferous forests to deciduous forests, the latter acting as a larger carbon sink with increased biomass production and increased albedo.